wavelike/ml_project_template/README.md

 # Projects

-While the vanilla codebase is using a simple ML pipeline with a random forest model, the following repositories contain more sophisticated model pipelines, all based on this very template:
+While the vanilla codebase is using a simple ML pipeline with a random forest model, the following repositories contain specialised model pipelines, all based on this very template:
-- A
-- B
+- TODO

 # Deployment